Today I’m sharing three reasons why buying a home in San Diego is a bad idea.

-“Buying a home in San Diego ISN’T a good deal.
-Renting a home in San Diego IS a good deal!”
+I’m saying, buying a home in San Diego ISN’T a good deal.
+Renting a home in San Diego is usually a better solution.

 Allow me to completely steal this next point from Taylor.
 (He just didn’t mention it in his blog post about buying or renting in San Diego).

 Many homeowners make the mistake of seeing (and miscalculating) their home as an investment.

 To prove the point of how poor an investment in San Diego real estate is, let’s use my home as an example.

 I bought my home in February 2015, for $410,000.